abyssonym/bizarre_dimension/README.md

 # Bizarre Dimension – EarthBound Ancient Cave Randomizer

+NOTE: I (pickfifteen) have suspended development on this fork of Bizarre Dimension, and have ported all features thus far to the new browser-based, online [EarthBound Randomizer](https://github.com/pickfifteen/eb-randomizer) available at https://earthbound.app.
+Many thanks to Abyssonym for the original creation of Bizarre Dimension and the blessing to port it and his framework to allow for this new online randomizer.

 Bizarre Dimension is a program that randomizes a ROM for the Super Nintendo game EarthBound, providing endless unique gameplay experiences with many distinct modes.

 Windows users can simply download the `eb_bizarre_dimension.exe` file and run it; other platforms can run `randomizer.py` with Python 2.
 You will need to provide a ROM file of EarthBound; we will not provide this file.
 When you run the program, it will first ask for the location of this file; simply put the file in the same directory as the program and enter the filename.